-Established in 2006, the JAZZ.FM91 Youth Big Band (YBB) is a free educational program that provides the opportunity for selected middle and high school students to rehearse with a 18-piece big band and perform with international jazz luminaries.
+Established in 2006, the JAZZ.FM91 Youth Big Band (YBB) is a free educational program that provides the opportunity for selected middle- and high-school students to rehearse with an 18-piece big band and perform with international jazz luminaries.
 The JAZZ.FM91 Youth Big Band program is designed to provide outstanding educational instruction that allows participants to develop musical and social skills while interacting in a diverse, professional setting.
 Many of the participants are featured in our Where Are They Now? series.

 How long has the JAZZ.FM91 Youth Big Band been around?

-Since 2006, so almost 200 young musicians have gone through the program and moved on to post-secondary music education (when some will appear on JAZZ.FM91’s Jazzology) followed by professional careers in music.
+Since 2006, so almost 200 young musicians have gone through the program and moved on to post-secondary music education (some appear on JAZZ.FM91’s Jazzology) followed by professional careers in music.

 How many people are in the YBB?

-There are 19 members of the YBB ranging in ages from 12 to 17.
-Many YBB members stay with the band for two or three years.
-Students come from schools all over the GTHA and beyond.
-In recent years we have also launched the JAZZ.FM91 Seminar Band (see below) for talented young musicians who still need some work on their technique and skills.
+There are 19 members, ranging in ages from 12 to 17.
+Many members stay with the band for two or three years.
+Students come from schools all over the GTA and beyond.
+In recent years we have also launched the JAZZ.FM91 Seminar Big Band (see below) for talented young musicians who still need some work on their technique and skills.
 For many it is a stepping stone to the main YBB.

 Does the YBB play a lot of shows?

 They sure do.
-After a couple months of rehearsals the YBB will play as many as 18 shows from November to July at venues such as The Pilot, The Old Mill, Koerner Hall and festivals across Ontario such as the TD Niagara and Toronto Jazz Festival – often including guest artists (see below) from Toronto and beyond.
+After a couple months of rehearsals the YBB will play as many as 18 shows from November to July at venues such as The Pilot, The Old Mill and Koerner Hall, and at festivals across Ontario such as the TD Niagara Jazz Festival and the TD Toronto Jazz Festival — often including guest artists from Toronto and beyond.

 That must take a lot of rehearsing…?